 SWEETENING YOUR KETO CAKE

-Ok, so, we'll of course be sweetening this cake without sugar to keep it low carb and keto friendly.
+Ok, so, we'll of course be sweetening this keto chocolate cake without sugar to keep it low carb and keto friendly.
 And, to do that, we'll be using Confectioners Swerve since it has 0 calories, no sugar, and is as sweet as regular sugar.